Reducing your IHT liability when you pass your assets to your family

 A trust is a fiduciary arrangement that allows a third party, or trustee, to hold assets on behalf of a beneficiary or beneficiaries.A trust is a way of managing assets (money, investments, including quoted and unquoted shares, land or buildings) for people.There are many types of trust and many purposes for their creation, including:

-The main types of trust are:
+The main types of trusts are:

 The trustees are responsible for reporting and paying tax on behalf of a trust.
 The tax position varies depending upon the type of trust.
 In respect of a bare trust, the beneficiary is responsible for their own tax arising from income and capital.